Felisong/cpnt201-lab-3/README.md

 ## What is a Cat?

 A cat also can be reffered as to a domestic cat or house cat is a carnivorous mammal long domesticated and kept as a pet or for catching rats and mice.

+## Why should you own a cat?

+From better cardiovascular health and a decreased tendency to develop allergies to less stress and better sleep, having a feline companion can improve your overall health and well-being in a variety of ways.
+There is even some research that indicates that the vibrational frequency of a cat's purring could be healing.

 ### Positives of owning a cat: